Another brand new switching offer, and it’s open to existing customers too.

 Is it worth switching to Santander?

-Personally I’d keep this as a separate account just for your bills.
-This helps with budgeting and also allows you to take advantage of better banking experiences from the likes of Monzo and Starling.
+This separation helps with budgeting and also allows you to take advantage of better banking experiences from the likes of Starling or earn money on spending from Chase.

 A quick note though that if you are opening new accounts (rather than switching into existing accounts) you will be credit checked on each application.